CHE 6210 - Syllabus

 MAJOR TEACHING METHODS: Instructor or student lead discussion and

 laboratory.
-Both classroom and
+Both classroom and laboratory

-laboratory will be hands-on.
-Students
+will be hands-on.
+Students will be

-discussion and or operate instruments and equipment utilized in the laboratory.
+and or operate instruments and equipment utilized in the laboratory.

 ATTENDANCE POLICY: Don’t skip class.
 If you have to